 How important are ultra-realistic graphics to you?
 Do you want the most photo-realistic experience possible when you’re playing replicas of famous courses?

-If yes, your best bet is to go with The Golf Club (supports 4K graphics display) or WGT Golf.
+If yes, your best bet is to go with E6 CONNECT (supports 4K graphics display), or GSPro.

-But if you mostly care about features, then you should be open to software like E6 CONNECT (which still has very good graphics), Fitness Golf, Creative Golf 3D, or others.
+But if you mostly care about features, then you should be open to software like TGC 2019 (which still has very good graphics), or Creative Golf.

 Remember that more graphically demanding software will typically require more powerful computer hardware.